oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

     END;
     /

-The Python application can then call the required version of the PL/SQL function as shown:
+A Python application can then call the required version of the PL/SQL function as shown:

 .. code-block:: python

     connection = oracledb.connect(user=user, password=password,
-                                   dsn="dbhost.example.com/orclpdb",
-                                   encoding="UTF-8")
+                                   dsn="dbhost.example.com/orclpdb")
     print("Edition is:", repr(connection.edition))

     cursor = connection.cursor()